vdods/lvd/README.md

         -   Compression/decompression of stream

 -   Idea: For semantic subtypes, use a template metafunction to return the concrete type for a semantic subtype.
+-   "Static Association" pattern design notes
+    -   Goal is to have a header-only implementation of a pattern which allows registration of functions and other data associated with types, e.g. to implement a kind of run-time type polymorphism.
+Example use cases:
+        -   Serialization/deserialization of the `std::any` type.
+        -   Implementation of a particular function with type polymorphism in one or multiple arguments, such as `abstract_type_of` or `equals` or `partial_order`.
+        -   Using more-advanced type polymorphism, such as multiple-parameter polymorphism, or the poset of subtypes.
+    -   What's a good name for this?
+The essential properties are that it allows static-init-time definition of associative containers (NOT sequential containers, because the order of initialization is ill-defined).
+        -   Static association?
+This is a C++-specific use of "static" though, so it doesn't perfectly represent the abstract pattern.
+    -   Simplest implementation is just to have a a static, global associative container whose elements are generated by type-specific instantiations of some other thing at initialize time (static var initialization).
+    -   Next implementation is function overloading, where parameter types must match exactly.
+    -   Next implementation is function overloading for single-parameter functions, using subtype poset to determine matching overload.
+Note that it's possible, when a type is not exactly equal to one of the nodes in the poset, for the poset to produce multiple matching supertypes for a given type, and therefore the overload would be ambiguous -- the resolution is to refine the poset so that matches are always unambiguous.
+    -   Next implementation is function overloading for multiple-parameter functions, using subtype poset to determine matching overload.
+Conjecture: this is equivalent to subtype poset on the parameter tuples, where the subtype relation on tuples is a simple "and" of the component subtype relations.

 ## To-dos